adindahahahaha/Fall-Detection-IoT/electronic/README.md

 ## Introduction
 Elderly individuals often experience a decline in physical functions, which limits their ability to perform daily activities.
 Balance disorders significantly increase the risk of falls, which can lead to severe consequences, including fatalities.
 Falls among elderly individuals are particularly dangerous due to the potential for complications arising from pre-existing conditions.
 Quick response times are crucial, as immediate medical attention within the "golden time" can prevent further health deterioration.

+## Introduction
+Elderly individuals often experience a decline in physical functions, which limits their ability to perform daily activities.
+Balance disorders significantly increase the risk of falls, which can lead to severe consequences, including fatalities.
+Falls among elderly individuals are particularly dangerous due to the potential for complications arising from pre-existing conditions.
+Quick response times are crucial, as immediate medical attention within the "golden time" can prevent further health deterioration.

 In Indonesia (2023):
 - **28-35%** of individuals aged 65+ experience falls annually.
 - **32-42%** of individuals aged 70+ experience falls annually.

+*Source: Salsabila, S. (2024). *Gambaran Tingkat Risiko Jatuh pada Lansia Berdasarkan Berg Balance Scale di Puskesmas Muara Dua Kota Lhokseumawe 2023* (Doctoral dissertation, Universitas Malikussaleh).*

 This project aims to mitigate such risks by developing a reliable fall detection system that ensures timely assistance and reduces fatal outcomes.